-The remit of setting the organization's risk appetite and approving the strategy for managing risk and organization's system of internal control in the overall directly lies with the Board of Directors.
+The remit of setting the organization's risk appetite and approving the strategy for managing risk and the organization's system of internal control in the overall directly lies with the Board of Directors.
 The implementation of this principal function is carried out via its Board Committees as enumerated below:

-COMMITTEES FUNCTIONS Statutory Audit Committee - Oversight of financial reporting and accounting - Oversight of the external auditor - Oversight of regulatory compliance - Monitoring the internal control process - Oversight of risk management activities Board Risk Management and - Assist in the oversight of the review and approval of the companies risk management policies Technical Committee including risk appetite and risk strategy. - Review the adequacy and effectiveness of risk management and controls - Oversee management's process for the identification of significant risks across the company and the adequacy of prevention, detection and reporting mechanisms - Review of the company's compliance level with applicable laws and regulatory requirements that may impact the company's risk profile - Review changes in the economic and business environment, including emerging trends and other factors relevant to the company's risk profile - Review large underwritten risks for adequacy of reinsurance and other risk management techniques - Review and recommend for approval of the Board risk management procedures and controls for new broducts and services ı Board Investment and Finance - Reviews and approves the company's investment policy Committee - Approves investments over and above managements' approval limit - Ensures that optimum risk return is achieved through asset and liability matching Board Governance, Remuneration, - Establish the criteria for board and board committee memberships Establishment and General Purpose - Appoint executive management and review of candidates' qualifications, and any potential conflicts Committee of interest - Assess the contribution of current directors in connection with their re-nomination and make recommendations to the Board recommendations to the Boatt
+COMMITTEES FUNCTIONS Statutory Audit Committee Oversight of financial reporting and accounting Oversight of the external auditor Oversight of regulatory compliance Monitoring the internal control process Oversight of risk management activities Board Risk Management and Technical Committee Assist in the oversight of the review and approval of the companies risk management policies including risk appetite and risk strategy.
+Review the adequacy and effectiveness of risk management and controls Oversee management's process for the identification of significant risks across the company and the adequacy of prevention, detection and reporting mechanisms Review of the company's compliance level with applicable laws and regulatory requirements that may impact the company's risk profile Review changes in the economic and business environment, including emerging trends and other factors relevant to the company's risk profile Review large underwritten risks for adequacy of reinsurance and other risk management techniques Review and recommend for approval of the Board risk management procedures and controls for new products and services Board Investment and Finance Committee Reviews and approves the company's investment policy Approves investments over and above management's approval limit Ensures that optimum risk return is achieved through asset and liability matching Board Governance, Remuneration, Establishment and d ■ Establish the criteria for board and board committee memberships General Purpose Committee Appoint executive management and review of candidates' qualifications, and any potential conflicts of interest Assess the contribution of current directors in connection with their re-nomination and make recommendations to the Board